-2. There’s been unprecedented rent growth in 2021, paired with a lack of supply of affordable housing.
-What should the industry focus on to solve affordability challenges in today’s economic climate?
-We’ve observed several new renter behaviors take shape since the start of the pandemic including signing for longer lease terms, using flexible rent payment solutions, shifting to remote work, relocating to more affordable markets, among others.
+2. We’ve observed several new renter behaviors take shape since the start of the pandemic including signing for longer lease terms, using flexible rent payment solutions, shifting to remote work, relocating to more affordable markets, among others.
 What are your thoughts on the modern renter’s profile, and what are some ways your organization is addressing new renter preferences?

 JS: We are definitely seeing a shift in what it means to be a renter.
 The markets where we operate (Phoenix, Dallas, Houston & Las Vegas) have been the beneficiaries of renters moving in search of a better quality of life including more reasonable rents.
 We have implemented a flexible rent payment solution for our residents that need to pay their rent in segments and in different patterns than our leases require.
 This has been a great selling feature in our portfolio that serves workforce housing in our industry.

 3. Western Wealth Communities has grown significantly since its launch.
 What technology solutions did you prioritize to help accelerate growth and ease the change management process for your teams?